-Three years ago she helped her mother renovate the family home.
+A few years ago she helped her mother renovate the family home.
 As they were replacing the gyprock and paneling in the basement, they made an unsettling discovery.
 Thick, oozing black fungus had completely covered the back side of the gyprock and had permeated the insulation.

 While they knew the basement was always damp, they had been completely unaware of the health hazard hidden behind the walls.
 Chase is thankful her bedroom was not in the basement, but notes, “if it’s in the home, it’s still in what you breathe.”